radualexandrub/Study/React/ReactFundamentals.md

+## Requirements:
+- Some JavaScript Knowledge, you can refer to my [JavaScript Notes](../JavaScript/JavaScriptBeginners.md)
+- Installation of Node.js and a Text Editor, you can follow [my first React notes here](../React/React-ToDoApp.md)

 ## NPM Basics and Create-React-App
 - `npm init` - creates package.json (manifest) file and list dependencies<br/>
 When we share/upload a Node app to GitHub, we usually just include `package.json`, without large-sized `node_modules` folder where all the files from the installed modules are stored.
 To restore the `node_modules` folder, we just need to run `npm install` in our local project.